galenhuntington/etr/README.md

 signatures of many definitions required additional constraints.

-The master branch has been updated so it will compile and run correctly under recent version of GHC (tested under 7.4.1 and 7.6.3).
+The master branch has been updated so it will compile and run correctly under recent versions of GHC (tested under 7.4.1 and 7.6.3).
 No attempt has been made to maintain the code other than to make it work.